 The International Partnership against Corruption in Sport (IPACS) was launched at the IOC’s International Forum for Sports Integrity (IFSI) in February 2017.
 It is a multi-stakeholder platform with the mission "to bring together international sports organisations, governments, inter-governmental organisations, and other relevant stakeholders to strengthen and support efforts to eliminate corruption and promote a culture of good governance in and around sport".

 The IPACS is an initiative of the IOC, the United Kingdom Government, the Organisation for Economic Cooperation and Development (OECD), the Council of Europe and the United Nations Office on Drugs and Crime (UNODC); the core group of IPACS is composed of these five entities.

-- reducing the risk of corruption in procurement relating to sporting events and infrastructure;
+- Task Force 1: reducing the risk of corruption in procurement relating to sporting events and infrastructure;

-- ensuring integrity in the selection of major sporting events, with an initial focus on managing conflicts of interest; and
+- Task Force 2: ensuring integrity in the selection of major sporting events, with an initial focus on managing conflicts of interest; and

-- optimising the processes of compliance with good governance principles to mitigate the risk of corruption.
+- Task Force 3: optimising the processes of compliance with good governance principles to mitigate the risk of corruption.